 Making a character’s words at odds with their body language can be effective for characterizing your novel’s cast.
 A character might have a motivation for not showing any vulnerability in a situation, and thus might grin and be outwardly jovial.
 You can show the chinks in their armour using body language and small actions, such as fidgeting.
 This is why it is important to not only use characters’ voices and words but their bodies and movements in dialogue too.

-Think about dialogue at multiple scales: Think about what’s going on immediately in this scene, right now, but also think about where its roots lie in prior actions and scenes and how your characters’ words can reveal glimpses of these roots to the reader throughout each conversation.
+Think about dialogue at multiple scales: Think about what’s going on immediately in this scene, right now.
+Yet also think about where its roots lie in prior actions and scenes and how your characters’ words can reveal glimpses of these roots to the reader or viewer.

 Which authors do you think write the most fantastic dialogue?